cogini/mix_deploy/README.md

 ### Build the Elixir release

-Create the release, a tar file containing the app, the libraries it depends on, and scripts to manage it.
+Create the Elixir (Erlang) release.
+This is a tar file containing the app, the libraries it depends on, and the scripts to manage it.

 ```shell
 MIX_ENV=prod mix release